 You will know if you have enough sealer on your floor by doing a drip test.
 Drip a few drops of water onto your stone and if the water beads up, you do not need another coat of sealer.
 If the water absorbs into the stone, you will want to apply another coat of sealer to your stone.

-Be sure to follow all manufacture instructions and let your sealer dry completely prior to use.
+Be sure to follow all manufacturer instructions and let your sealer dry completely prior to use.

 And now it’s time to be inundated with way too many “after” photos!

-After your floor is fully installed, you will want to re-attached your baseboard (we used our super cool Ryobi AirStrike).
+After your floor is fully installed, you will want to re-attach your baseboard (we used our super cool Ryobi AirStrike).